blockthrough/selfupdate.go/README.md

 #### download

-In order to download a specific asset from a gethub release, this command can be used.
+To download a specific asset from Github releases, this command can be used.
 It requires `--filename` and `--version` to be presented.

 ```bash
 selfupdate github download -owner blockthough --repo selfupdate.go --version v0.0.1 --filename selfupload.sign --key PUBLIC_KEY > /path/to/file